mihir080/CO2_Emissions/README.md

 ## Note

-Ensure that the R environment is properly set up, and all required packages are installed before running the script.
+- Ensure that the R environment is properly set up, and all required packages are installed before running the script.
 Additionally, review the dataset and adjust the script as needed based on specific data characteristics.
+- The `Script.R` has the code for the project and `CO2Emissions.Rmd` has the Markdown file with a brief analysis.